mwinkel-dev/mdsplus/0_XMW_README.md

 ## Using the Installed MDSplus

 There will likely be two versions of Python on the Mac.
-One is included with Apple's Xcode, the other installed with MacPorts.
-Use the one installed with MacPorts.
+One is included with Apple's Xcode, the other installed with MacPorts or Homebrew.
+This code block shows the paths for the MacPorts version.

 ```
 export PYTHON=/opt/local/bin/python3.11